About Our Group Tours

 There is a range of optional excursions which are booked locally through your tour leader once you are in Latin America.
 Not all excursions available will suit everybody, whilst others only operate within certain seasons, with minimum numbers or may not be included due to time constraints.
 A budget of around $450 USD should cover participation in most of the following options, but prices can fluctuate depending on the size of the party and so cannot be provided accurately until travel commences.
 The list below is only a guideline, so please enquire with your tour leader for any further areas of interest:

-• Iguazú Falls: helicopter ride over the falls or a boat ride up to them
+• Iguazú Falls: helicopter ride over the falls

 • Buenos Aires: by boat across the River Plate to Uruguay